strapi-community/plugin-redis/README.md

 I/We are actively looking for contributors, maintainers, and others to help shape this package.
 As this plugins sole purpose within the Strapi community is to be used by other developers and plugin maintainers to help ease the connection to Redis databases.

 Instead of reinventing the wheel every time you need to connect to Redis, the hope is to centralize the connections in a single plugin that all plugins can piggy back on.

+If interested please feel free to email the lead maintainer Derrick at: derrickmehaffy@gmail.com or ping `DMehaffy#1337` on Discord.

 ## License